Reading & Writing · Craft and Structure

 Which choice best describes a notable difference in how the speaker of Text 1 and the speaker of Text 2 portray the moon?

-Text 1 is T.L.
-Hulme's 1912 poem "Above the Dock."
-Text 2 is from Amy Lowell's 1912 poem "The Crescent Moon."
+Text 1 is R. E. Warren's 1912 poem "Above the Dock."
+Text 2 is from Clara Moreland's 1912 poem "The Crescent Moon."

 Text 1

-Above the quiet dock in midnight,
+Above the quiet dock in mid night,

 Tangled in the tall mast's corded height,